An axiomatic characterization of the Brownian map

 If $\tmustwo$ satisfies the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization}, and $\tau$ is a stopping time as in Lemma~\ref{lem::markovatjumpstop}, then we can now define $\tmudl$ to be the conditional law of the disk cut out at time $\tau$ given that the boundary length of that disk (i.e., the size of the jump in the $L_r$ process that occurs then $r = \tau$) is $L$.
 The following lemma asserts that this conditional law indeed depends only on $L$ and not on other information about the behavior of the surface outside of this disk.

+We define $\mudl$ to be the corresponding law when we start from $\mustwo$.
+Recall that the proof that $\mustwo$ satisfies the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization} does not require one to have analyzed any properties of or even to have defined $\mudl$.
+Therefore at this point in the paper, we may apply the following lemma in the case of $\mustwo$ in order to give a definition of $\mudl$.
+Using this approach, one does not need an argument which is separate from that in the case of $\mudonel$ to construct the boundary length measure for $\mudl$ and to deduce that the disks in the metric net of $\mustwo$ are conditionally independent given their boundary lengths.

+We will show in Lemma~\ref{lem::tmudlareaexpectation} just below that $\tmudl$ (resp.\ $\mudl$) can be obtained from $\tmudonel$ (resp.\ $\mudonel$) by unbiasing its law by area.
+In other words, we will prove that $\tmudl$ (resp.\ $\mudl$) is obtained from $\tmudonel$ (resp.\ $\mudonel$) by removing a marked point.
+This fact is what motivates the notation.

 \begin{lemma} Assume that $\tmustwo$ satisfies the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization}.